arinashah30/ECE4180_Final_Project/README.md

 **Instructions**

+Setup:
 1. Download the .bin file to an mbed LPC1768 microcontroller.
 2. Set up hardware components according to schematic below.
 3. Place lid on planter in closed position.

+Running the program:
-4. Press the blue button on mbed to run the program.
+1. Press the blue button on the mbed to reset/run the program.
+2. The planter will close if you get close to it.
+3. To open the planter when you're nearby, type in the passcode using the touch keypad.
+4. To clear the keypad, press key 10.
+To enter the code you've typed, press key 11.
+5. If you entered the correct passcode, the box will open for 10 seconds.

 **Software**